Overview of the Culverhouse College of Business

 - 1985 — The Executive MBA is offered to meet the needs of busy business professionals.

-- 10 Specialized Masters —Accounting, Tax Accounting, Applied Statistics, Business Analytics, Economics, Finance, Management, Management Information Systems, Marketing, Operations Management.
+- 10 Specialized Masters —Accounting, Tax Accounting, Applied Statistics, Business Analytics, Economics, Finance, Management, Management Information Systems, Marketing, and Operations Management.

 - The Innovative STEM Path to The MBA program launched in 2011 and the CREATE Path to the MBA launched in 2016.
 They are the only programs of their kind in the nation.
 Students in STEM or Creative fields of study can earn an MBA with just one additional year of study all the while taking business honors courses starting their freshman year.